-There are about 3,300 members of this nearly century-old statewide organization who live in communities across Virginia.
-Of the ones who reside in or near Richmond, their interests and reasons for joining the GCV vary.
-Some are award-winning floral arrangers, mentoring fellow members, who are learning to create floral designs for the Garden Club of Virginia’s signature event, Historic Garden Week, the nation’s oldest and largest house & garden tour.
-Other members are honing their skills to compete in flower shows.
-Most just enjoy the camaraderie of working together, knowing that the tips and tricks learned along the way will help beautify their own homes.
+Throughout the year, members who live nearby take turns decorating the house with seasonal arrangements, clipping from their own gardens or sometimes from their neighbors’.
+Some are award-winning floral designers, mentoring fellow members who are learning to create arrangements for the club’s signature event, Historic Garden Week, the nation’s oldest and largest house and garden tour.
+Others are honing their skills to compete in flower shows.
+Most just enjoy the camaraderie, knowing that what they learn along the way will help beautify their own homes.

-Tips for Winter Foliage Arrangements
+6 Tips for Arranging with Winter Foliage

 The leaves are much smaller than a traditional magnolia, making it easier to work with in an average-sized container.

 The foliage is dependable, but the berries drop and can be a real mess.
 Instead, opt for winterberry for color, or stems from red and yellow twigged dogwood.